TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 actions are ``"store"``, ``"append"``, and ``"callback"``.

-When you add an action, you need to categorize it by listing it in at least one of the following class attributes of Option (all are lists of strings):
+When you add an action, you need to categorize it by listing it in at least one of the following kundi attributes of Option (all are lists of strings):

 .. attribute:: Option.ACTIONS